Where to stay in Sicily

 Obviously, you can build your own trip that goes through a few or all of these areas.

-• South-East Coast: beautiful beaches and, again, amazing architecture.
+- South East: beautiful beaches and, again, amazing architecture.
 Noto and Siracusa, both in the UNESCO World Heritage Sites for their amazing baroque architecture, are such amazing destinations.
 Ortigia island, off Siracusa, is unmissable.
 This area is easily accessible through the Catania airport.

-• Aeolian Islands: this archipelago, just 2.5 hours from Milazzo, has everything in a micro cosmos.
+- Aeolian Islands: this archipelago, just 2.5 hours from Milazzo, has everything in a microcosmos.
 Amazing sea for both diving and snorkelling, easy and challenging trekking up to the volcano and exclusive locations (designers Dolce & Gabbana have here a holiday house).
 A real paradise for nature lovers.

-If you fly to Catania, the city itself as well as Noto, Fontane Bianche and Taormina are fantastic destinations
+If you fly to Catania, the city itself as well as Fontane Bianche and Taormina are fantastic destinations

 There are rough areas in both Palermo and Catania, like in any city in the world.